dorny/paths-filter/README.md

   - Workflow triggered by **[pull_request](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#pull_request)**
     or **[pull_request_target](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#pull_request_target)** event
   - Changes are detected against the pull request base branch
-  - Uses Github REST API to fetch list of modified files
+  - Uses Github REST API to fetch a list of modified files
 - **Feature branches:**
   - Workflow triggered by **[push](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#push)**
   or any other **[event](https://docs.github.com/en/free-pro-team@latest/actions/reference/events-that-trigger-workflows)**
   - The `base` input parameter must not be the same as the branch that triggered the workflow
-  - Changes are detected against the merge-base with configured base branch or default branch
+  - Changes are detected against the merge-base with the configured base branch or the default branch
   - Uses git commands to detect changes - repository must be already [checked out](https://github.com/actions/checkout)
-- **Master, Release or other long-lived branches:**
+- **Master, Release, or other long-lived branches:**
   - Workflow triggered by **[push](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#push)** event
-  when `base` input parameter is same as the branch that triggered the workflow:
+  when `base` input parameter is the same as the branch that triggered the workflow:
     - Changes are detected against the most recent commit on the same branch before the push
   - Workflow triggered by any other **[event](https://docs.github.com/en/free-pro-team@latest/actions/reference/events-that-trigger-workflows)** when `base` input parameter is commit SHA:
     - Changes are detected against the provided `base` commit
-  - Workflow triggered by any other **[event](https://docs.github.com/en/free-pro-team@latest/actions/reference/events-that-trigger-workflows)** when `base` input parameter is same as the branch that triggered the workflow:
+  - Workflow triggered by any other **[event](https://docs.github.com/en/free-pro-team@latest/actions/reference/events-that-trigger-workflows)** when `base` input parameter is the same as the branch that triggered the workflow:
-    - Changes are detected from last commit
+    - Changes are detected from the last commit
   - Uses git commands to detect changes - repository must be already [checked out](https://github.com/actions/checkout)
 - **Local changes**
   - Workflow triggered by any event when `base` input parameter is set to `HEAD`
-  - Changes are detected against current HEAD
+  - Changes are detected against the current HEAD
   - Untracked files are ignored

 ## Example